-- supporting evidence and position statements will make the register easier to understand and more accessible.
-The supporting documents list likelihood and impact mitigation measures but there is very little evidence of testing to confirm the - measures but there is very little evidence of testing to confirm the effectiveness of these control measures.
+- The current CRR is presented in a spreadsheet which then uses separate spreadsheets to show supporting information.
+This approach is not easy to navigate and the process of review and update is a laborious task, requiring manual manipulation.
+A simpler risk register interface, using hyperlinks to access the supporting evidence and position statements will make the register easier to understand and more accessible. - The supporting documents list likelihood and impact mitigation measures but there is very little evidence of testing to confirm the effectiveness of these control measures.
 An assurance map could show clear reference to this and could also illustrate the declining validity of control measures over time.
 This will form a tool to inform reviews of supporting policies on a basis of risk. - 9.6.
 The assurance map recommended above should be produced as a development of the current Corporate Risk Register.
 This will enable other risks to be considered together and will enable more effective planning of audits as it will clearly show evidence of assurance measures.
 See recommendation 1.